cobalthq/cobalt-product-public-docs/content/en/APIUseCases/create_asset.md

 Save the API Token.
 After you exit the modal, you won't see the full token again.
 If you lose it, you may have to revoke the token and start over.

+Substitute the API Token for `YOUR-PERSONAL-API-TOKEN` in the REST calls described on this page.

 ## Use the API Token to authorize access

 Next, you can use the API Token to authorize access to our other endpoints.
 Take